raindropworks/Cuff-Customizer/README.md

 Other included resources (with pertinent licenses):
 - bezier.scad (Public domain code)
-- write.scad (and associated resources) originally from https://www.thingiverse.com/thing:16193 (CC BY 4.0 license)
+- write.scad (and associated resources) Using DonJuanito's remix from https://www.thingiverse.com/thing:4638409 (CC BY 4.0 license)

 - Alternative pin designer: project I already finished and published at https://www.printables.com/model/355538-new-pins-for-cuff-customizer - makes round and locking pins based on the legacy script
 This work is licensed under a